 Timeline and Process

-- September – The ASRA Committee on Research notifies those selected to submit grant proposals.
-The Committee also responds to those not selected to submit a full grant proposal.
+- November 15, 2023 – The ASRA Pain Medicine Committee on Research on Research will notify those selected to submit grant proposals.
+The Committee will also respond to those not selected to submit a full grant proposal.

-If you have any questions, please send an email to email@example.com or call the ASRA office at 412-471-2718.
+If you have any questions, please send an email to email@example.com or call the ASRA Pain Medicine office at 412-471-2718.

-The ASRA Committee on Research will select projects based on the initial letter of intent to be expanded into a full grant submission.
+The ASRA Pain Medicine Committee on Research will select projects based on the initial letter of intent to be expanded into a full grant submission.
 The following requirements apply to grant applications.

 - The award is made to the individual investigator.